 Viua is a runtime environment focused on reliability, predictability, and concurrency.
 It is suitable for writing long-running software that runs in the background providing infrastructure services:

-The VM is not ready to be used in places where performance matters the most.
+The VM is not ready to be used in places where performance matters.
 It is best to employ it for tasks which do not require human interaction or near real-time responses.

-The VM is able to fully utilise all cores of the CPU it's running on (tested on a system with 8 hardware threads) so can generate high CPU loads, but is relatively light on RAM and should not contain any memory leaks (all runtime tests are run under Valgrind to ensure this).
+The VM should be able to fully utilise all cores of the CPU it's running on to execute the virtual processes and FFI calls of the software it runs.
+If configured to do so it may generate high CPU loads, but is relatively light on RAM and should not contain any memory leaks (all runtime tests are run under Valgrind to ensure this).

 The virtual machine is covered by more than 500 tests to provide safety, and guard against possible regressions.
-It ships with an assembler and a static analyser, but does not provide any higher-level language compiler.
+It ships with an assembler and a static analyser, but does not provide any higher-level language compiler or debugger.

 virtual stack frame) manner